There’s two main types of air pollution – indoor air pollution, and outdoor air pollution.

 And, volatile organic compounds (VOCs)

-Primary vs Secondary Outdoor Air Pollutants
+Secondary Outdoor Air Pollutants

-In addition to primary air pollutants, secondary air pollutants can form.
+In comparison to primary pollutants, secondary air pollutants form from primary air pollutants.

-Other examples of secondary pollutants forming are …
+Examples of secondary pollutants forming are …

 Oxidation of SO2, usually in the presence of a catalyst such as NO2, forms H2SO4, and thus acid rain